foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 ### Direct use of biplist:
-Installing biplist relies on Python
+Install biplist relies on Python
 1. Same as above
 2. Same as above
-3. Same as above
+3. If a new class needs to be added in``ApiDefinitionAppending``, if a new enumeration type needs to be added in``StructsAppending``,the compiler error needs to add a new rule in``replace_api.py``.
 ```ruby
 $ python biplist_sharpie_bind_framework.py
 ```
-4. Same as above